CRAIG FINDLEY, CHAIR

 D. WAYNE DUNN, MEMBER

-Mr. Dunn received his appointment to the Illinois Prisoner Review Board in March 2015.
+Mr. Dunn was appointed in March 2015.
 Mr. Dunn received his B.S. degree in Social Studies in 1967, his M.S. in Guidance and Educational Psychology in 1970, and has done advanced graduate work in the field of Educational Administration and Supervision.
 All academic work was completed at Southern Illinois University in Carbondale, Illinois.
 In addition to the above, he has obtained additional training in computer technology, property appraisal, and insurance.

 After graduation in 1967, he taught in the rural schools for sometime, primarily dealing with the at risk students.
 Many of these were economically and culturally deprived.
 During one year he was a Neighborhood Youth Corp counselor that worked in the lower 5 counties to place high school dropouts back in some type of educational setting, whether it is academic or vocational.